 I moved with my family to Marin in California, just north of the Golden Gate Bridge.

-Since then I have established great relationships with a few galleries – MLIA in London,
+Since then I have established great relationships with a few small special galleries –

-I’ve been able to show and sell Glass Cathedrals in their beautiful spaces, at the same
+and have been able to show and sell Glass Cathedrals in their beautiful spaces, at the

 Having done things in my own, seemingly small way, I’ve never really sought